LSAT to IQ Calculator

 These findings align with the idea that IQ, especially in areas like abstract reasoning and logical analysis, is not fixed but can be improved through targeted cognitive exercises.
 Thus, studying for the LSAT may function as a form of intellectual enrichment, boosting skills that overlap with those assessed by traditional IQ tests.

-Converting an LSAT Score to an IQ Score
+How to Convert an LSAT Score to an IQ Score

 When attempting to draw comparisons between LSAT scores and IQ, percentile matching is sometimes used as a reference.
 This method compares the rarity of LSAT scores within the test-taking population to the rarity of IQ scores in the general population.
 For example, a score in the 99.9th percentile on the LSAT means only 1 in 1,000 test-takers achieves this score, suggesting a high level of cognitive ability.
 By aligning these percentiles with the IQ scale, we can approximate an LSAT score's corresponding IQ.